 The following screenshot shows the iOS Tools menu in Xamarin Studio:

 Under the Tools menu, there are several items that launch native platform tools, including:

 - Instruments – iOS profiling and diagnostics tool.

 - Application Loader – iOS utility that assists in preparing apps for sale in the iTunes App Store.

-- AVD Manager – Android utility to manage emulators.
+- Google Emulator Manager – Android utility to manage emulators.

 In addition to source code editing, the tabbed interface includes support for certain platform specific files.
 For example,